 Consumer Reports and the Insurance Institute for Highway Safety have teamed up to compile a list of cars that are best for teen drivers.
 Recognizing affordability as a factor, the list chooses the best used vehicles in price tiers up to $20,000.
-The list ranks cars using best choices and good choices.
+The list ranks cars with good ratings using best choices and good choices.

 Subaru vehicles score high in their classes.